 Literacy

 We believe Literacy is the core of our teaching and learning strategies.
 At Ursuline College, we are supporting the development of our students’ love of reading, writing and discussion.
 If our students are confident, competent readers they will have the tools they need to succeed across all subjects, providing them with the skills they need to thrive in later life.
-We believe that a secure basis in literacy skills is crucial to a high quality education, to empowering students, improving their self-esteem, impacting positively on mental well-being and behaviour and promoting higher levels of attainment.
+We believe that a secure basis in literacy skills is crucial to a high-quality education, to empowering students, improving their self-esteem, impacting positively on mental well-being and behaviour and promoting higher levels of attainment.

 Our priority focus for this year is to develop a culture of reading for pleasure through our Tutor Time Reading Programme.
 Through our carefully curated collection of texts, students will be exposed to a wide range of genres, ideas and concepts both in tutor time and across the curriculum.
 Alongside our efforts to provide meaningful reading opportunities in the school day, we also ensure that literacy is an integral part of every lesson with teachers recognising their role in developing reading, writing, speaking and listening in their subject discipline.